A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Abstract

 \section{Abstract}

-Integrated sensing and communications (ISAC) is emerging as a key technique for next-generation wireless systems.
-In order to enable ubiquitous mobile network and widely deployed base stations with radar sensing functionality, using standard multiple-input multiple-output (MIMO) orthogonal frequency division multiplexing (OFDM) transmitter architectures and waveforms to achieve both satisfactory sensing and communication performance is a crucial task for practical implementations of ISAC.
-In this paper, we propose a novel joint angle-range-velocity estimation algorithm for the considered MIMO-OFDM ISAC system.
-The approach is based on classical MIMO-OFDM waveforms widely adopted in wireless communications.
-Specifically, the angle-range-velocity information of potential targets is jointly extracted by utilizing all the received echo signals in a coherent processing interval (CPI).
-Therefore, the proposed joint estimation algorithm can achieve larger processing gains and higher resolution by fully exploiting echo signals and jointly estimating the angle-range-velocity information.
-Theoretical analysis for maximum unambiguous range, resolution, and processing gains are provided to verify the advantages of the proposed joint estimation algorithm.
-Finally, extensive numerical experiments are presented to demonstrate that the proposed estimation approach can achieve significantly lower root-mean-square-error (RMSE) of angle/range/velocity estimation for both single-target and multi-target scenarios.
+Integrated sensing and communication (ISAC) is emerging as a key technique for next-generation wireless systems.
+In order to expedite the practical implementation of ISAC in pervasive mobile networks, it is crucial to have widely deployed base stations with radar sensing capabilities.
+Thus, the utilization of standardized multiple-input multiple-output (MIMO) orthogonal frequency division multiplexing (OFDM) hardware architectures and waveforms is pivotal for realizing seamless integration of effective communication and sensing functionalities.
+In this paper, we introduce a novel joint angle-range-velocity estimation algorithm for MIMO-OFDM ISAC systems.
+This approach exclusively depends on the format of conventional MIMO-OFDM waveforms that are widely adopted in wireless communications.
+Specifically, the angle-range-velocity information of potential targets is jointly extracted by utilizing all the received echo signals within a coherent processing interval (CPI).
+The proposed joint estimation algorithm can achieve larger signal-to-noise-ratio (SNR) processing gains and higher resolution by fully exploiting the echo signals and jointly estimating the angle-range-velocity information.
+A theoretical analysis for maximum unambiguous range, resolution, and SNR processing gains is provided to verify the advantages of the proposed joint estimation algorithm.
+Finally, the results of extensive numerical experiments are presented to demonstrate that the proposed joint estimation approach can achieve significantly lower root-mean-square-error (RMSE) performance for angle/range/velocity estimation for both single- and multi-target scenarios.